mirror/dd-wrt/src/router/python/Doc/library/re.rst

    .. versionchanged:: 3.6
       :const:`re.LOCALE` can be used only with bytes patterns and is not compatible with :const:`re.ASCII`.

+   .. versionchanged:: 3.7
+      Compiled regular expression objects with the :const:`re.LOCALE` flag no longer depend on the locale at compile time.
+Only the locale at matching time affects the result of matching.

 .. data:: M